-In 2016, I moved to Northern Kentucky to work as a content editor at a non-profit organization.
-Here, my best friend and fellow writer Laura and I keep busy in our new normal, dream of where we’re headed, and live by the song of Canadian geese in the pond down the hill.
+In 2016, I moved to the Cincinnati area to work as a content editor at a non-profit organization.
+Here, my best friend and fellow writer Laura and I keep busy by dreaming of where we’re headed and making the most of our days (and keeping the local Macaron Bar in business).

-Oh, and there’s also the boy—our dachshund puppy, Dudley, who is an endless source of comedy and character.
+Oh, and then there’s the boy—our dachshund, Dudley.
 All stomach that dog, and he wears his little heart on his furry sleeve.

 I’m always changing my view of things—always trying to look at life and its dealings from a different perspective.
 But of this I am sure: between the lines, life is poetry, tragic and beautiful—or at least that’s how I choose to see it from my view on Goose Hill.